-I think there are many people who like Swedish armor and aircraft which have many characteristic features.
-By the way, the three crowns of nationality marks are represented Swedish national emblem, called Tre Kronor.
+I think many people like Swedish armor and aircraft which have many characteristic features.
+By the way, the three crowns of nationality marks are represented the Swedish national emblem, called Tre Kronor.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.